FENLAND CLARION CLUB RULES - Version 4.2 Effective from: 24 January 2022

 14.1 Club runs and touring activities shall be the responsibility of the Leisure Riding Secretary or any person the Leisure Riding Secretary or committee appoint.

-14.2 Club runs should start at the time stated on the runs programme.
+14.2 Club runs should start at the advertised time.

 14.3 Intentionally blank